Pasadena Plastic Surgery Joins Lipedema Foundation Biobank Effort

 • Adipose tissue

-Stacey Heil, Associate Director of Biobank Management and Accrual explains that, “Patient-submitted samples like these are critical to research progress.
-While blood samples provide insight into systemic processes, direct analysis of affected tissues is essential to understand the local biological mechanisms driving the disease.”
+Participant-submitted samples like these are critical to research progress.
+While blood samples provide insight into systemic processes, direct analysis of affected tissues is essential to understand the local biological mechanisms driving the disease.

 Participants in the biobank also undergo a standardized research examination and provide detailed self-reported information regarding their symptoms, medical history, medications, quality of life, and more.
 It is the integration of high-quality biospecimens with comprehensive clinical data that makes this resource especially powerful for advancing the understanding of Lipedema.

 Each sample contributes to a growing resource that supports scientific discovery.
-While some of these live, freshly excised tissue or lipoaspirate samples will be shared directly with approved, qualified researchers, some will also be stored in the Lipedema Foundation Biobank to have a resource for future partner researchers and projects.
+While some of these live, freshly excised tissue or lipoaspirate samples will be shared directly with approved, qualified researchers, some will also be stored in the Lipedema Foundation Biobank to have as a resource for future research.

 This approach integrates sample collection into routine procedures, increasing participation and expanding the volume of usable data.
 The resulting dataset linking biology to real-life symptoms supports efforts to clarify disease biology and inform more effective treatments.